solita/solita.github.com/_posts/2022-03-07-running-clojure-on-constrained-memory.md

 capacity, compared to the hit on performance and reliability that they have.

-The one thing of these attempts that I feel like recommending is to turn off the JIT compiler infrastructure and run the JVM in interpreter-only mode.
+The one option of the ones I tried and feel like recommending is to deactivate the JIT compiler infrastructure and run the JVM in interpreter-only mode.
 The `-Xint` option does just that.
 This will also naturally come with a pretty performance penalty, but at least it is simple and the effect on memory use is measured in tens of